alvaroscelza/blue-onion-labs-entry-test/README.md

 ## Effort Registry

-The entire project took an hour and a half to be completed.
+The entire project took 3 hours to be completed.

 ## Technology Stack